-Turning The Ship Around: How To Achieve Record Breaking Numbers For Your Magic: The Gathering Events, by Tu Nguyen
+Turning The Ship Around: How To Achieve Record Breaking Numbers For Your Magic: The Gathering Events

 I was recently asked to put into words an account of how we’ve managed to turn our local gaming store (LGS) business around – from a downward spiral, to achieving record breaking numbers, and finally unlocking the very prestigious Advance Plus WPN status – all this in the space of just 6 months.

 Being the type of person that I am, I wanted to leverage my time and resources, and maximise how much I can contribute to our gaming community.
 As such, I’ve decided to pen my thoughts and make them public, in case they are helpful to any budding entrepreneur, struggling business owner or someone who just wants to boost attendance for their Magic: the Gathering events.
 This is going to be of a long read, and I hope something that is worthwhile for you do.
 Please feel free to bookmark this page.

 Please note that these are my personal views and opinions, based on a model that works for us and our unique place in the industry.
 Not all of these practices or philosophies will apply to everyone, though it would be prudent to try and understand why they worked for us, as something similar might indeed work for you.

 Turning the ship around: Learning from your mistakes

 So, let’s start by trying to put things into perspective.
 We moved to Worcester in 2009, I believe, because on paper it made sense; it was classed as a city, had a university and was situated in a central location in the UK.
 You also get a lot more space for your rent there than you would in a bigger city.
 To leverage our rent and high street position in the city, our LGS business was also attached to a newsagent, a complimentary symbiotic business that we also started up at the same time.